numfocus/gsoc/2018/proposals/GSoC 2018 proposal Under Data Retriever.md

     * Submit the code before the end of GSoC.
     * Merge the PRs.
 ## Future works
+* My contributions' link is https://github.com/weecology/retriever/commits?author=CoronaeW
- After the GSoC I can provides correspondingly processed data sets with a high degree of precision according to my profession.
-And I can implement the availability of the R packages, through my knowledge of the R language.
+* After the GSoC I could provides correspondingly processed data sets with a high degree of precision according to my profession which can enrich the database of Data Retriever.
 ## Why me
 The GSoC provides me with the opportunity to contact with open-source python project which I am interested in.
 I have relevant programming skills and experience, so it is possible for me to succeed in this project.
 In the past I have been involved in many projects which need lots of data sets.The Retrieval of Land Surface Characteristic Parameters Based on Landsat-7 ETM+ in the Pan Third Pole Region Which is a project I have done.
 It used lots of satellite datasets when programming in Python so I had to consider to increase the speed of code.
 It may provide ideas to how to improve Data Retriever efficiency for large scale datasets.
 After that I am going to continue my study in my school as a postgraduate, and I should have enough time to finish this work.